 “To have a competition like Showdown where all these different dance organization can come together and battle it out for the big win is really a cool opportunity,” McGovern said.

 “Showdown is the culmination of work over the course of the year as a dance organization,” Hydro said.
-“It represents a lot of hours of intense work.”
+“It represent a lot of hours of intense work.”

 BC Full Swing looks to Showdown as an opportunity to strengthen its brand and future.
 After a rousing display of deft feet and whipping heads in practice, Full Swing relished its run with high-fives and smiles.
 While this took place behind her, choreographer Sarah Steiger, MCAS ’17, explained that events like this are more than just a way to show off impressive lifts, spins, and steps—they also help groups establish a sort of legacy on campus.